Results from the 2023 local elections are now available

 Cromer landlord fined after tribunal appeal

-The Council issued the landlord with an Improvement Notice, which escalated to a Financial Penalty after remedial works were not completed within the specified timeframe.
+The Council issued the landlord with an Improvement Notice, which escalated to a Financial Penalty after remedial works were not fully completed within the specified timeframe.

-“If you are a private landlord, it is your responsibility to make sure that the property you are letting out is safe for tenants and is in good condition as to not present a hazard to the health of those tenants.
+“If you are a private landlord, it is your responsibility to make sure that the property you are letting out is safe for tenants and is in good condition as to not represent a hazard to the health of those tenants.

-I am pleased that the Residential Property Tribunal has upheld the financial penalty notice and that the landlord has been held accountable to their privately rented property.”
+I am pleased that the Residential Property Tribunal has upheld the Financial Penalty Notice and that the landlord has been held accountable to their privately rented property.”

-If landlords in North Norfolk are letting out properties in inadequate or dangerous conditions, under the Housing Act 2004, the Council will serve improvement notices or financial penalty notices to protect tenants from hazardous living conditions.
+If landlords in North Norfolk are letting out properties in inadequate or dangerous conditions, under the Housing Act 2004, the Council will serve Improvement Notices, or Financial Penalty Notices to protect tenants from hazardous living conditions.

 If you are a tenant and are concerned about the property you are letting, you can contact the Council’s Environmental Protection team at email@example.com

-Find out more information for private landlords and tenants.
+Find out more information for private landlords and tenants